 You compare the internal performances of various departments across different locations within your organization.
 This is easy to implement as data is not an issue.
 But the scope is very limited.

 You compare your performance with that of your direct competitors.
-Data collection is difficult here but at the same time, you get great insights as to why is your competitor performing the way it is performing.
+Data collection is difficult here, but at the same time, you get great insights as to why your competitor is performing the way it is performing.